 - Downtime In Minutes Before Alerting: The number of minutes a device must be in down state before an alert is sent out.

 - Accounts: If All Accounts is checked, this rotation will be applied to all accounts; otherwise, you can specify which account types and/or groups this rotation should be applied to.

 - Network Sites: If All Network Sites is checked off, this rotation will be applied to all network sites; otherwise, you can specify which particular network site(s) this rotation should be applied to.

 - Inventory Models: If All Inventory Models is selected, this rotation will be applied to all inventory models; otherwise, you can specify which particular inventory model(s) this rotation should be applied to.

 Alerting Rotation Days

 Once you have set up an alerting rotation, you can set up the days that the alerting rotation should be active for.
 You can specify only certain times in particular days of the week, or you can set it up to run all day everyday.
-To set up the alerting rotation to run 24x7, add each day as an alerting rotation day and set both the start and end times as 12 am.
+To set up the alerting rotation to run 24x7, add each day as an alerting rotation day and set the start time as 00:00 and the end time as 23:59.